Perron matrix semigroups

 \textbf{Fact~1.} {\em Every semigroup that has an invariant cone is Perron}.

-Our aim is to establish the converse.
+Our interest will be in establishing the converse.
 This could give a criterion for an arbitrary set of matrices to possess an invariant cone.
 Under which conditions, every Perron semigroup necessarily has an invariant cone?
-Let us stress that we requite not that every matrix from~$\cS$ leaves a cone invariant, but a stronger property: all matrices from~$\cS$ share a {\em common invariant cone}.
-For example, if all matrices from some finite set~$A = \{A_1, \ldots , A_m\}$ and all their products possess Perron eigenvalues, do they necessarily have a common invariant cone?
-In general, the answer is negative already for~$m=1$: a matrix with a Perron eigenvalue may not possess an invariant cone~\cite{V}.
-We make the following standard assumption: \begin{assum} The semigroup~$\cS$ is {\em irreducible}, i.e., its matrices do not share a common real nontrivial invariant subspace. \end{assum} We also use the same concept for an arbitrary set of matrices.
+Let us stress that we require the existence of a {\em common invariant cone} for all matrices.
+For example, if all matrices from some finite set~$\cA = \{A_1, \ldots , A_m\}$ and all their products possess Perron eigenvalues, does there exists a proper cone~$\bK$ for which~$A_i\, \bK \subset \bK$?
+In general, the answer is negative already for~$m=1$: a matrix with a Perron eigenvalue may not have an invariant cone~\cite{V}.
+Now we make the following standard assumption: \begin{assum} The semigroup~$\cS$ is {\em irreducible}, i.e., its matrices do not share a common real nontrivial invariant subspace. \end{assum} We also use the same concept for an arbitrary set of matrices~$\cA$.
 Clearly, an irreducible set generates an irreducible semigroup.
-In what follows we always suppose that Assumption~\ref{a.10} is satisfied.
-In this case the example with the Perron semigroup generated by one matrix becomes irrelevant.
-Indeed, for~$d\ge 3$, such semigroups are always reducible.
-One then can conjecture that every {\em irreducible} Perron semigroup has an invariant cone.
+In what follows, we always suppose that Assumption~\ref{a.10} is satisfied.
+Then the case of one matrix becomes irrelevant since one matrix is always reducible for~$d\ge 3$.
+One then can conjecture that every {\em irreducible} Perron semigroup leaves a cone invariant.
 This, however, is not true either:

 \textbf{Fact~2.} {\em The group~$SO(3)$ of rotations of~$\re^3$ is Perron and does not have an invariant cone.}